linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 Even with a root file system, the Linux kernel won't do anything interesting without some kind of `/sbin/init`.
 This is the very first program that runs, after the Linux kernel is booted.
-This demo provides a simple C program that write to the system console.
+This demo provides a simple C program that writes to the system console.
 Because there is no C library (yet), the system call interfaces are minimalistic.
 In the demo, just enough to write to the screen.